Chicago Motor Speedway

 The Chicago Motor Speedway at Sportsman's Park was a motorsports race track, located in Cicero, Illinois, just outside Chicago.
 It was built in 1999 by a group including Chip Ganassi, owner of Chip Ganassi Racing.
 In 2002 the 1.029 mi oval shaped track suspended operations due to financial conditions in the motorsports industry.
 The track was also the site of horse races, for which the track was called "Sportsman's Park".
-The track was one of three racetracks that hosted both NASCAR auto races and horse races (the others are Dover International Speedway and the Syracuse Mile).